zoyaew/automation/README.md

 # automation
 Web Scraping / Automation

-Automated trigger on website for my own usage.
+Automated trigger on website for my own use.
-Need R Selenium.
+Need R Selenium to run.